achilleslinux/Object-detection-on-Android-using-Tensorflow/android/README.md

-# TF Lite Android App
+# TensorFlow Lite Android App

 ## Building from Source with Bazel